ARTICLE A. OUTDOOR FESTIVALS

 J. Illumination: Every licensee planning to conduct a festival after dark, or planning to allow persons who attend the festival to remain on the premises after dark, shall provide electrical illumination to ensure that those areas which are occupied are lighted at all times.
-The city manager must approve an applicant's lighting plan as a prerequisite to issuance of a license hereunder.
+The business license official must approve an applicant's lighting plan as a prerequisite to issuance of a license hereunder.
 A licensee may be required to illuminate specific areas on the premises in accordance with the following scale of lighting intensity:

 |Open areas reserved for spectators||0.50|